Organizations & Clubs

 Old School Games Club (OSGC): This club is open to all interested in non-video game related gaming.
 Our activities range from tabletop RPGs such as Dungeons & Dragons, to strategy board games such as Axis & Allies, and to medieval style sword play.
 OSGC events are for the inexperienced to the veteran gamers from all majors.
 The OSGC is also home to DeVry's Literary & Comic Book Club.

-SALUTE: This national honor society recognizes those who have served or are currently serving in the Armed Forces, and excelling in their studies.
-If you have completed at least 12 credit hours at DeVry and have a cumulative GPA of 3.0 or above then this honor society is for you!
-You've served your country and made the grade - so receive the recognition you deserve today!
+SALUTE: SALUTE recognizes those who have served, or are currently serving in the Armed Forces and are excelling in their studies as well.
+If you have completed at least 12 credit hours at DeVry and have a cumulative GPA of 3.0 or above - then this honor society is for you!
+You’ve served your country and made the grade, receive the recognition you deserve today. !

 D'Arts:This committee consists of faculty, staff and students devoted to incorporating art and culture on campus by hosting on-campus events and sponsoring of off-campus exhibitions.
 For more information on the committee's upcoming events or to see pictures of past events, visit the D'Arts webpage.

 Sustainability Committee: This committee consists of faculty, staff and students dedicated to promoting green initiatives on campus.
 Reduce, reuse, recycle!
 Year long efforts are geared toward our culminating event - the Sustainability & Renewable Energy Fair - hosted in April around Earth Day.